-P-PM template Declared company name Company name as declared by the company itself Website Website provided by the company Country Establishment country Category Self-declared categorisation information based on kind of business and mission Information from data buyer Collected data Describes which kind of data is collected Purpose of data collection Describes how collected data will be used by the company.
-The description of data processing purpose must be meaningful and sufficient to base consent on.
-Data Owner Describes who owns the data subject to processing Data Processor Describes who is going to process data
+Main Class Secondary Class Field name Field description - ID Id assigned by the system at creation time Name Domain name for the privacy metric Declared company name Company name as declared by the company itself Website Website provided by the company Country Establishment country Category Self-declared categorisation information based on kind of business and mission Processed data Describes which kind of data is collected and processed Provided Informatio Data processing purpose Describes how collected data will be used by the company.
+The description of data processing purpose must be meaningful and sufficient to base consent on. n Data processing legal basis Describes whether the processing is based on Consent (default) or Legitimate interest Data for Automated decision-making Describes whether such data will be used for automatic decision- making, including profiling and possible consequences for the user Data Controller Describes who owns the data subject to processing Data Processor Describes who is going to process data

-Data Subprocessors Describes possible sub-

-· processors involved in the data

-processing

-Data retention period Describes how long data is

-Data retention period going to be stored by the data

-owner

-Data location Describes where data is going

-to be physically stored (in or

-outside EU)

-Contacts Mail address to contact to get

-information

-Company name Company name gathered by

-crawler

-Operates under Website(s) gathered by crawler

-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Category Categorisation information

-obtained by crawler

-Rank in category Popularity based on users'

-traffic

-Connected third-party services List of third-party services

-connected to main website

-Web data Connected websites List of websites where the

-company appears as a third

-party

-Connected categories List of website categories

-associated to this website

-Tracking devices List of user tracking

-technologies

-Privacy policy URL to privacy policy

-Presence in security lists Website/company has been

-Trescribe in security lists reported as risky

-,

-Profiling purposes Describes which information is

-extracted from user's data

-Privacy score [0 to 5] based on privacy-related

-information

-Scores Transparency score [0 to 5] based on matching

-Transparency score between provided and gathered

-data

-Security score [0 to 5] based on security- related information
+Data Subprocessors Describes possible sub- processors involved in the data processing Data recipients Describes who will receive the personal data (if any) Data retention period Describes how long data is going to be stored by the data owner, or the criteria used to determine the period Data location Describes where data is going to be physically stored (in or outside EU) Data transfer Describes whether the controller plans to transfer personal data to a third country or international organization Rights Describes the resources where the user can get information to apply rights on her data.
+Consent withdraw Describes how the user can withdraw consent to data processing.
+Controller identity Identity of the controller or, controller's representative Controller contact details Mail address, phone and physical address to contact the controller DPO contact details Mail address, phone and physical address to contact the controller's DPO Company name Company name gathered by crawler Web.d Web data Operates under Website(s) gathered by crawler Category Categorisation information obtained by crawler Rank in category Popularity based on users' traffic

+Connected third-party services List of third-party services connected to main website Connected websites List of websites where the company appears as a third party Connected categories List of website categories associated to this website Tracking devices List of user tracking technologies Privacy policy URL to privacy policy Presence in security lists Website/company has been reported as risky Profiling purposes Describes which information is extracted from user's data Privacy score [0 to 5] based on privacy- related information Scores Scores Transparency score [0 to 5] based on matching between provided and gathered data Security score [0 to 5] based on security- related information